-Luke is at his worst when he gives out advice.
-He rails against “pushy parents” who insist that their teens with Asperger Syndrome socialize.
-He advises that it is better to spend long hours alone playing video games if that is what you prefer.
+In the book, Luke’s advice is heartfelt, but sometimes misguided.
+He criticizes “pushy parents” who insist that their teens with high-functioning autism socialize.
+He advises it is better to spend long hours alone playing video games if that is the preference.
 In a family of seven children, Luke has plenty of peers constantly around him.
-He misses the point that most Aspies need to practice socializing because deficits in that area can ruin their adult lives.
-Like every teenage boy, he does not see the purpose of homework except as torture from teachers and seems ready to lead a worldwide movement against homework assignments.
+He misses the point that most children with autism need to practice socializing to build skills for their adult lives.
+Like every teenage boy, he does not see the purpose of homework except as torture from teachers.
+He seems ready to lead a worldwide movement against homework assignments.

 Yet some of his advice is excellent.
-Going on a gluten-free, casein-free diet radically changed his life for the better, so he wants all Aspies to try it.
-He also advises teens with Asperger Syndrome to discover “the world of books.”
-In a chapter called “Precise parents make cheerful children,” Luke tells parents that they have to be specific in their instructions to Aspie teens.
+Going on a gluten-free, casein-free diet radically changed his life for the better.
+He encourages all children with high-functioning autism to try it.
+He also advises teens with autism to discover “the world of books.”
+In a chapter called “Precise parents make cheerful children,” Luke tells parents that they have to be specific in their instructions to autistic teens.
 If you tell us to tidy our rooms, you have to explain what “tidy” means.
-His advice on how to deal with girls is side-splittingly funny.
+In addition, his advice on how to deal with girls is side-splittingly funny.

-Luke Jackson wrote the book in the hope that he could help other teenagers with Asperger Syndrome, but he truly believes that the disorder is a gift.
+Luke Jackson wrote the book to help other teenagers with Asperger Syndrome and autism , but he truly believes the disorder is a gift.
 “To cure someone of Asperger Syndrome would be to take away their personality,” he says.
 “And to take away some really cool attributes too.”
-Luke’s positive attitude, his humor and his warmth make this remarkable book a real delight to read.
+Luke’s positive attitude, humor, and warmth make this remarkable book a real delight to read.
 He is the best import from Britain since the Beatles.

 Jackson, Luke.
 Freaks, Geeks and Asperger Syndrome and Adolescence (London: Jessica Kingsley Publications), 2002.